July 22, 2019

 Total workload hours per week: 10

-The unit will examine issues in interpersonal interactions including the client/practitioner relationship, ethical issues, professionalism and confidentiality, and the ability to work in groups and teams with an open-minded sense of inquiry in the pursuit of excellence relating to both professional and personal development.
-This unit enables students to appreciate the multi-cultural and multi-racial nature of the Australian community and how this may affect the practice of Chinese medicine.
-Special focus will be placed on Aboriginal and Torres Strait Islander cultures and cultural safety in the practice of Chinese medicine in Australian.
-This study aims to prepare students to function in their role as TCM practitioners and addresses communication related issues that may be triggered in the course of a CM consultation, and how to adapt health psychology knowledge and method, health counseling techniques to the CM framework of clinical practice.
-The desire to achieve excellence in the practice of acupuncture and/or Chinese herbal medicine and to contribute to improving both the quality of life of patients and the wellbeing of the community and the environment will be a key feature in the teaching and learning of this unit.
+The unit explores key issues in interpersonal interactions including the dynamics of the client/practitioner relationship, ethical issues, professionalism and confidentiality.
+Other key issues include working in groups and teams with an open-minded sense of inquiry in the pursuit of excellence relating to both professional and personal development; and developing an appreciation of the multi-cultural and multi-racial nature of the Australian community and how this may affect the practice of Chinese medicine.
+Special focus is placed on Aboriginal and Torres Strait Islander cultural awareness and sensitivity in the practice of Chinese medicine in the Australian context.

 Australian Institute of Professional Counsellors. (n.d.).
 AIPC’s Counsellor Skills Series: Report 1 Verbal and Non-Verbal Communication Skills.
 Retrieved from www.counsellingconnection.com